Commando-Brando/SecondBrain/Second_Brain/Designing Data Intensive Applications/Chapter 2 Data Models & Query Languages.md

 ]);
 ```
 >The aggregation pipeline language is similar in expressiveness to a subset of SQL, but it uses a JSON-based syntax rather than SQL’s English-sentence-style syntax; the difference is perhaps a matter of taste.
 The moral of the story is that a NoSQL system may find itself accidentally reinventing SQL, albeit in disguise

+### When To Use Which Model

+**Document** - use whenever your application mostly has one-to-many relationships (tree-structured data) or no relationships between records.

+**Relational** - when there are clear relationships in data and many-to-one relationships and/or simple many-to-many relationships

+**Graph** - when there are many many-to-many relationships
+	Examples:
+	- Social Graphs: modeling people who know each other or are friends or followers
+	- Web Graph: vertices are web pages and edges indicate HTML links to other pages
+	- Road or rail networks

+>Facebook maintains a single graph with many different types of vertices and edges: vertices represent people, locations, events, check-ins, and comments made by users; edges indicate which people are friends with each other, which check-in happened in which location, who commented on which post, who attended which event, and so on.

+## Graph Models

+### Property Graph

+- vertices & edges are objects that each contain their own JSON properties
+- any vertices can be connected to another via an edge that is bidirectional
+- edges have labels representing the type of relationship
+- allows you to store different kinds of data in a single graph
+- edges stored in one table and vertices in another, edges have a `tail_vertex` & `head_vertex`columns
+- can use Cypher declarative language or SQL to query graph database (prefer Cypher)

+### Triple-Stores and SPARQL

+Triple stores are very similar to property graphs.
+In a triple-store, all information is stored in the form of very simple three-part statements: (subject, predicate, object).
+For example, in the triple `(Jim, likes, bananas)`, Jim is the subject, likes is the predicate (verb), and bananas is the object.

+The subject of a triple is equivalent to a vertex in a graph.
+The object is one of two things:

+1. A value in a primitive datatype, such as a string or a number.
+In that case, the predicate and object of the triple are equivalent to the key and value of a property on the subject vertex.
+For example, `(Lucy, age, 33)` is like a vertex Lucy with properties `{"age":33}`.
+2. Another vertex in the graph.
+In that case, the predicate is an edge in the graph, the subject is the tail vertex, and the object is the head vertex.
+For example, in `(Lucy, marriedTo, Alain)` the subject and object Lucy and Alain are both vertices, and the predicate `marriedTo` is the label of the edge that connects them.

+>The `semantic web` is fundamentally a simple and reasonable idea: websites already publish information as text and pictures for humans to read, so why don’t they also publish information as machine-readable data for computers to read?

+SPARQL is a query language for triples.